ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {WARNING/}

 {INFO: Info}
-Displays the time-series':
+1. Displays the time-series':

 * Name
 * The number of entries it contains
-* The range of time from the first entry in the time-series to the last
+* The range of time from the first to the last entry in the time-series {INFO/}
-{INFO/}

 ---

 #### Create new Time-Series (by Creating a First Entry)

 ![](images/new-entry.png)

 {WARNING: }
+A time-series must contain at least one entry when it is created (and a time-series is deleted when all of its entries are deleted).
 1. Create the new time-series' name.
 2. Select a timestamp for the new entry.
 3. Create an optional tag.